otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   the prekey messages.
 ```

-This message MUST immediatelly follow a DAKE-3 message.

 ### Storage Information Message

 This is the message sent when you want to know how many prekey messages are
 there in storage.
 Only the publisher of those prekey messages can send this
 message.
+This message must be attached to a DAKE-3 message.

 It must be encoded as: